infinitered/ignite/docs/Tour-of-Ignite.md

 This contains a JSON file that helps demonstrate an API request in the boilerplate's `DemoListScreen`.
 It's Rick & Morty themed, naturally.

-This file isn't even included in the NPM package at all.
-Instead, we just call over to Github when we need it.
+This file isn't even included in the npm package at all.
+Instead, we just call over to GitHub when we need it.

 ## boilerplate